matjaztrontelj/PinegrowWordPressSmartMenuWalker/README.md

 * {ATTRS} - replaced by WP link attributes like href, target, ref and title
 * {TITLE} - replaced by the menu item title
 * {SUB} - optional, tells the walker where to put sub-menu items, default is before the last closing tag of the template

+## Build WP themes faster with Pinegrow Web Editor

+[Pinegrow](http://pinegrow.com/wordpress-theme-builder.html) is a visual HTML and CSS editor for Mac, Windows and Linux.
+It also included a WordPress theme builder that includes this smart menu walker.
+To use it in Pinegrow, just assign the Navigation menu action to the HTML menu element and set the menu type to Smart.
+Pinegrow will auto-detect the menu item template and items wrap layout and automatically add and setup the menu walker to your theme.
+[Read more about making navigation menus with Pinegrow](http://docsbeta.pinegrow.com/wordpress-themes/navigation-menus).

 ## License